Danny625/Prompt-Guided-Style-Transfer-GenAI/README.md

 If I were continuing this project, I would probably:

 - Add a small sample dataset or example metadata file
-- Add example outputs directly in the README
+- Add more example outputs directly in the README
 - Make paths less tied to the original AWS/EC2 setup
 - Add a simple one-image inference script
 - Add a cleaner config system for training and evaluation